 It is very possible for a person to have both dyslexia and vision problems that can be addressed with vision therapy.
 When the person is known or suspected to be dyslexic, we recommend starting with Davis Orientation Counseling, either by working with a Davis Facilitator or following the instructions set out in The Gift of Dyslexia.
 This is because many misperceptions experienced by dyslexics are the result of disorientation; unless this is corrected, vision therapy may fail simply because the student is not able to accurately interpret what they are seeing due to continuing mental confusion.
 Since Davis Orientation can be quickly learned, we think it makes sense to learn this technique at the outset.

 (Answer by Abigail Marshall)

 For more information, see:

 Advice and evaluation concerning vision therapy should be obtained from a Developmental Optometrist.
-You can get listings of qualified providers and advice about choosing an optometrist from this web site:
+You can use these resources to learn more and find a qualified professional near you: